 By posting links directly to your website from your Facebook page, potential guests can view your menus, calendar of events, photos from inside your restaurant and even book a table too.

-Here are a few more quick wins that can help drive business through to doors of your restaurant as a result of what you’re doing on Facebook:
+Here are a few more quick wins that can help drive business through to doors using Facebook marketing for restaurants.

 Tempting cover photo